Skip to content

 Build MQTT topic string based on FullTopic configuration~

 This code bit illustrates how you can create a topic string in the form of the FullTopic specification.
-Details like whech %prefix% you want and what last level of the topic is obviously variable.
+Details like which %prefix% you want and what topic last level are obviously variable.

 var topic = string.replace(string.replace(